spinnaker/spinnaker.io/content/en/docs/v1.19/guides/user/kubernetes-v2/traffic-management/index.md

 ---
-layout: single
 title: "Manage Traffic Using Kubernetes Manifests"
-sidebar:
-  nav: guides
+linkTitle: "Manage Traffic Using Kubernetes Manifests"
+weight:
+description:
 ---

 This guide shows the basics of how to manage traffic during deployments using